 The SDARL program consists of 12 seminars over an 18-month period.
 Ten of the seminars are 3-4 day in-state seminars held at a variety of locations across South Dakota.
 The National Study Seminar is a week-long study seminar to Washington, DC in February of the first year.
 The International Study Seminar is a 10-12 day seminar held typically in February of the second year, just prior to graduation.
 Class I visited New Zealand/Australia; Class II went to the Netherlands, Belgium and the UK.
 Brazil and Argentina were the destination for Class III with Class IV looked at agriculture and culture in China.
 Class V conducted the international seminar in South Africa and Class VI went to China.
-Class VII researched agriculture and trade in Chile and Peru, Class VIII went to xxxxxx, and Class IX visited the large U.S. trading partner India.
+Class VII researched agriculture and trade in Chile and Peru, Class VIII went to Portugal and Spain, and Class IX visited the large U.S. trading partner, India.

 The cost of the SDARL program exceeds $540,000 per class for the two-year program.
 Participants are responsible for approximately one quarter of the actual costs incurred on their behalf.
 Foundation, organization, corporate, alumni, and individual contributions are utilized to provide the balance of funding for each participant.
 SDARL receives no state or federal funding, but rather is supported by organizations and individuals who share our passion for developing strong leaders for agriculture and our rural communities.